ysun209/test/README.md

 ### Step 1: Clone the Repository
 Obtain a local copy of the project repository to your device.

-1. Ensure you have installed Git, open a terminal or command prompt.
+1. Ensure you have installed [Git], open a terminal or command prompt.
 2. Run the following command to clone the repository:
     ```bash
     git clone https://github.com/UOA-CS732-S1-2025/cs732-assignment-ysun209